CameronT-S/Startup-Company-Project/README.md

 - Is there a trend in industries growth over-time?
 - What are the most common industries for startups?

-Conclusions:
-- Is there a trend for startups being founded over-time?
-  Yes, there is an upwards trend for startups being founded over-time.
-- Are there particular countries or cities that have more startups compared with others?
-  Yes, the city with the most startups being founded is San Fransisco and the country with the most startups being founded is the USA.
-- Is there a trend in industries growth over-time?
-  Yes, The trend for industries growth is an upwards trend mainly for particular industries that are growing in popularity.
-- What are the most common industries for startups?
-  The most common industries appear to be SaaS and Fintech followed by Development Tools.

 Data Analysis: Is there a trend for startups being founded over-time?
 -
 - Using the column founded and calculating the total startups founded by year I created a time-series line graph to view the trend of data.